 9. Irvine, CA (again) 2020-2022: Still in Covid, I made the cross country trek back to Irvine, I have family here and wanted to be near them.
 Unfortunately I got really, really sick in November 2020 and was fighting for wellness until July 2021 (not Covid, but still scary, especially during Covid and I was immunocompromised).
 Not much travel or hiking happened during this time as all my energy was focused on getting healthy again, which I am.
 I did do a week in Yellowstone and a week in Joshua Tree.
 But, I finally decided to pause the nomad life for awhile and bought a home.
 I'll be moving there in March, 2022.

 10. 2022 - After exploring these fantastic cities, I decided to stay in one place and bought a house in Henderson, NV.
 I wanted to be in the mountains, in warm weather and near an international airport.
-Now with COVID hopefully in our rear view mirror, I've got a ton of amazing adventures planned.
+Now with COVID hopefully in our rear view mirror, I've got a ton of adventures planned.
 And I get to explore my new city and state.
-I'm so happy with my decision.

-When I decided to try this, I never knew what a fantastic adventure it would be.
-I am so glad I did it and highly recommend it to anyone who may want to try it.
-You really never know what you can discover when you get out of your comfort zone.
-That truly is where all the magic happens.
+When I decided to try this, I never knew what a fantastic journey it would be.
 I'm happy to answer any questions you have about my wanderings, you can email me at email@example.com anytime or leave a comment below.

 If you made it this far, thanks for reading!